 When we change how we are experiencing something, its meaning changes for us.
 What was scary and disturbing is no longer so.
 Once that happens, the nervous system is able to let go and the stuck imbalance can naturally resolve itself.

-I’ve also been trained in EMDR and use a related method called The Flash Technique to drain the reactivity from traumatic memories without having to relive them, making dramatic change surprisingly possible.
+I’ve also been trained in EMDR and use related methods called The Flash Technique and Deep Brain Reprocessing to drain the reactivity from traumatic memories without having to relive them.